-The Company protects itself against financial losses by purchasing insurance cover against a range of operational loss events including business disruption, property damage and internal fraud.
+In addition to relevant internal control and governance, the Company protects itself against financial losses by purchasing insurance cover against a range of operational loss events including business disruption, property damage and internal fraud.
 The coverage is determined after taking into consideration the Company's operational risk profile.